-H. Finishing.
+J. Finishing.

-Conduct operations so the distance does not exceed 3 miles between the point where the existing road surface is disturbed and to where the roadbed is finished to grade and aggregate is placed.
+When traffic is maintained on the existing roadbed, conduct operations so the distance does not exceed 3 miles between the point where the existing road surface is disturbed and to where the roadbed is finished to grade and aggregate is placed.

-Finish foreslopes, backslopes, and ditches, by placing and shaping topsoil, as construction progresses.
+Place and shape topsoil on foreslopes, backslopes, and ditches as construction progresses.